The 5 key economic issues of the week: In Chile, the cost of living will be updated | Economy

 Wall Street

-“The main Wall Street indices had a negative week again, closing the day with some corrections from the lows of the week.
+“The main Wall Street indices had a negative week once more, closing the day with some corrections from the lows of the week.
 In this stage, investors continue to show fears due to weak economic projections worldwide, in addition to high levels of inflationwhich pushes the Fed to have more aggressive rate hikes”, commented the Capitaria market analyst, José Tomás Riveros.

 All three major US stock indices ended the semester in negative territory, with the S&P 500 falling nearly 21%, its worst drop since 1970.
 Furthermore, the second quarter of the S&P 500 was the worst since the first quarter of 2020.